Garlic Knots – Tying together the Past & the Present

 - Sprinkle dough strips and board with flour.
 Taking the strip nearest to you, roll it back and forth to create an even rope.
-Tie into a knot (loop the dough and then take one end over, under, and through) and place on lined sheet pan.
+Tie into a knot (loop the dough and then take one end over and through the loop) and place on lined sheet pan.
 Place knots about an 1 1/2" apart.
 At first it may seem awkward making the knots but with a little practice it will become easy.
 Flour is your friend to help keep the dough from sticking to itself while forming the knots.

 - Continue making the rest of the knots with the second half of the dough.
 After each sheet pan fills up, cover with a dry sack towel, and place in a warm, draft-free spot to rise.

 - After knots have doubled in size, take off the towel and place knots in the oven.
 Bake for approx. 12-15 minutes or until golden.

 - While knots are baking, make garlic coating.
 Gently warm olive oil, butter, and garlic in a small saucepan (if you like your garlic with less of a bite, cook it for a few minutes in oil/butter mix until soft & slightly golden).
 Add chopped parsley and set aside.